polkadot-fellows/RFCs/text/0149-rfc-1-renewal-adjustment.md

 predictability within reasonable bounds.
 The introduction of a minimum price, will also result in huge relative price adjustments for existing tenants, because prices were so unreasonably low on Kusama.
-In practice this should not be an issue for any reasonable project.
+In practice this should not be an issue for any real project.

 ## Testing, Security, and Privacy